 The classic way to use Plasti Dip is to coat the handles of tools.
 Plasti Dip literally was invented just for this purpose.
 Coat the handles of pliers, screwdrivers, putty knives, hammers, and more with Plasti Dip for better grip.

 Doorknobs, shower controls, cabinet fixtures, and faucet handles can all be dipped in Plasti Dip for improved grip and for a style refresh.
 In larger quantities, Plasti Dip can be used for dipping the lower part of mugs or glasses.
 Dip the handles of scissors or cutlery with Plasti Dip.
 Eyeglasses temples missing tips can be dipped in Plasti Dip for easy replacements.

-Because Plasti Dip remains intact for temperatures ranging from -30 F to 200 F, it's an excellent coating for outdoor items such as sprayers, faucets, trowels, and spade handles.
+Because Plasti Dip remains intact for temperatures ranging from -30 to 200 degrees Fahrenheit, it's an excellent coating for outdoor items such as sprayers, faucets, trowels, and spade handles.
 Frayed rubber gloves can be easily repaired by dipping into the Plasti Dip.